- Touch down in India's mesmerizing capital city of Delhi

 The time has come to say goodbye to India.
 Depending on the time of your flight, you can spend your last day relaxing in the hotel, drinking chai and people-watching in the neighborhood, picking up some more gifts and souvenirs, or squeezing in even more last-minute sightseeing.
 When the time comes, you'll make your way to Delhi International Airport to board your departing flight.
 Safe travels!

 Looking for more inspiration for your trip to India?
-Check out these other India itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other India itineraries, explore different ways to spend 12 days in India, or discover the best time to visit India.